North Hills, New York: Geography

 According to the United States Census Bureau, the village has a total area of 2.8 sqmi, all land.

-The Long Island Expressway (Interstate 495) and the Northern State Parkway travel through North Hills.
+The Long Island Expressway (Interstate 495) and the Northern State Parkway both travel through the south–central portion of North Hills.

+Climate

+According to the Köppen climate classification, North Hills has a Humid subtropical climate (type Cfa) with cool, wet winters and hot, humid summers.
+Precipitation is uniform throughout the year, with slight spring and fall peaks.